 These charges are also available on a pdf document that you can download.
 Pest control list of prices (7kb)

 There is no charge for the treatment of rats and mice to residents who are 60 years of age and over.
 Please note that link card discounts no longer apply to pest control.

 We do not provide pest control for the following.
-For further information on bees click on the link.
+For further information on bees, badgers and foxes follow the links.

 Bees are not classified as pests, as they are important in the pollination of fruit and flowers.
 They should not be destroyed, unless they are in a location that is causing a danger to humans or pets, and cannot be collected by an experienced bee keeper.
 Further information can be obtained from Oxfordshire bee keepers' association or British bee keepers' association.

 There are many types of bees, such as bumble, honey, masonry & mining.
 Only the honey bee forms a swarm.
 A colony of honeybees reproduces itself by swarming.
 In the spring, the colony will start to build in numbers quite rapidly and once the hive starts to become overcrowded, the worker bees will rear a new queen.
 When the new queen is due to emerge from her cell, the older worker bees will fill themselves with honey and fly off with the old queen to create a new colony.
 When the swarm lands they will gather in a cluster surrounding their queen.

 Please don't panic if you do come across a swarm - the bees are usually quite docile while they are swarming, although the noise from their wings can be quite loud when they are in flight.
 To be on the safe side keep children and pets well away so that the bees are not disturbed, close any open windows overlooking the swarm, and then telephone a local beekeeper or bee keeping association.